-- The Combo Box method changes the text field to a drop down combo box.
-Clicking on an item selects the name.
+- The Combo Name Box method changes the text field to a drop down combo box.
+Click and select an item from the list.

 - Open PickList Tables - Opens the tabbed Pick List tables as described above for the first method.